gardenlinux/gardenlinux/tests/README.md

 # Platform Tests
 ## Prerequisites
 Build the platform test container images with all necessary dependencies.
-These container images will contain all necessary Python modules as well as the command line utilities by the Cloud providers (i.e. AWS, Azure and GCP). *Note: For `CHROOT` platform tests the `gardenlinux/platform-test-base` image can be used.
+These container images will contain all necessary Python modules as well as the command line utilities by the Cloud providers (i.e. AWS, Azure and GCP) and the OpenTofu binaries.

+> [!NOTE]
+> For platform tests where the resources are build up with OpenTofu the `gardenlinux/platform-test-tofu` image can be used.

+> [!NOTE]
+> For `CHROOT` platform tests the `gardenlinux/platform-test-base` image can be used.

     make --directory=tests/images build-platform-test